sbenhaim/mpls/README.md

 Launch Max/Max4Live and create an `mxj mpls` object.

-(If you get the error message "Could not load class 'mpls', double-check if you have the `mpls.jar`" in the right place.
-If you still get that error, open an issue, I guess.)
+(If you get the error message "Could not load class 'mpls'", double-check where you put your `mpls.jar`.)

 Create a `nrepl start` message box and connect it to your `mxj mpls` box.